UniMath/agda-unimath/src/elementary-number-theory/strict-inequality-integers.lagda.md

     is-positive-le-zero-ℤ = is-positive-eq-ℤ (right-zero-law-diff-ℤ x)
 ```

-### An integer greater than a positive integer is positive
+### If an integer is greater than a positive integer it is positive

 ```agda
 module _